joshbeard/joshbeard.me-website/src/me.md

 "postcard" of sorts with people in e-mail.

 I'm not interested in blogging here, and I don't maintain any social media presence.
-I prefer to keep more quiet online these days.
+I prefer to keep more quiet online these days, but I'll be verbose on this site.

 ### The Good ol' Days